-Speaking of breaks, did you know that thousands of Alaskans make the trek to Hawaii each year?
-There are even nonstop flights from Anchorage daily to Honolulu.
+Speaking of breaks, did you know that thousands of Alaskans make their way to Hawaii each year?
+There are even nonstop flights from Anchorage to Honolulu & Maui daily.
 Ask most Alaskans that have been here for a few years, and there’s a good chance they’ve been to one of the islands.
 In the cold winter months, it’s one of the fastest ways to escape a landscape of white in favor of a warm ocean breeze.

 5. Beer Culture